LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 Session replays

-LogRocket and FullStory provide the session replay feature but differ in some cases.
 For instance, LogRocket combines network requests, custom logs, and stack traces with session replay to help you see the issues ruining the user experience and your site’s performance.
-With this advanced functionality, you’ll not just see a bug on your website but also understand why it happened.
+With this advanced functionality, you’ll see a bug on your website and understand why it happened.

 FullStory, on the other hand, focuses on helping you provide immediate customer support with its session replay feature.
 You can link customer complaints to a session replay.
-When a customer submits a ticket regarding an issue, your support team can watch a replay to see what the user did before sending the ticket.

 Another feature that LogRocket and FullStory provide is the heat map.
 This engagement map lets you visualize how users interact with your web elements, including their scroll patterns, the pages they give the most attention to, and what they choose to ignore.

-With the LogRocket heatmap feature, you can create a conversion rate heatmap to help you visualize the exact user flow that will most likely lead to a conversion.
+With the LogRocket heatmap feature, you can create a conversion rate heatmap to help you visualize the user flow that will most likely lead to a conversion.
 You can also include the specific page you want to track within the LogRocket metrics tab.

 Product analytics